Hi! I am a tenure track Assistant Professor at the Finance Department at Nova SBE in Lisbon. I have a Ph.D. degree in Economics from CERGE-EI.

 Job Market Paper

-Financial Skills and Search in the Mortgage Market (joint work with Ante Sterc) - paper link
+Financial Skills and Search in the Mortgage Market (joint work with Ante Sterc) - paper link (new version soon!)

 Are households with low financial skills disadvantaged on the mortgage market?
 We construct a unique dataset encompassing mortgage details and borrowers' attributes, including a financial literacy measure to find that households with low financial skills search less, lock in at 15-20 b.p. higher rates, face a 35-45% higher mortgage delinquency, and end up with a 30% lower likelihood of refinancing.
 Overall, for a smaller $100,000 loan, the potential losses from low financial literacy are over $10,000 over the mortgage duration.
 To understand how financial education, more accessible mortgages, or mortgage rate changes affect households with low financial literacy, we formulate and calibrate a mortgage market model with search frictions and endogenous financial skills.
 Our model estimates show that search intensity and financial skill variations contribute to 55% and 10% of mortgage rate variations, respectively.
 We find that i) more accessible mortgages lower the search cost and lead to a higher delinquency risk among low-skilled households, ii) financial education mitigates the adverse effects of increased accessibility, and iii) low mortgage rates favor high-skilled homeowners and, by reinforcing refinancing activity, deepen consumption differences across different financial skill levels.